Privacy, cookies, and terms

 (see Section 1 for further information)

-Please note that this table is only for Visitors and Direct Users to whom the GDPR applies where Symphony is acting as the data controller.
+Please note that this table applies only to Visitors and Direct Users located in the EU and the UK where Symphony is acting as the data controller.
 If you are an Authorized User, please contact your Company for information about its legal basis for processing your data.

 Other Information (as defined above)